Language and Page Formatting Options

 This section describes how to ensure the presence of a host-based access control (HBAC) rule in Identity Management (IdM) using an Ansible playbook.

-- The ansible-freeipa package is installed on the Ansible controller.
+- You have installed the ansible-freeipa package on the Ansible controller.

 - You know the IdM administrator password.